 In 2017, in order to ensure the correct implementation of the tasks set for the Committee, the Committee members took actions both during and outside the meetings - by conducting mutual consultations and meetings and conversations with other persons, including members of the Bank's Management Board.
-The subject of the Committee's work was the reassessment of the members of the Bank's Management Board and determination of the rules for paying part of the deferred bonus for 2013, 2014 and 2015 to the members of the Bank's Management Board who performed their functions in those years; assessment of the results of work of individual members of the Bank's Management Board in 2016 and granting individual members of the Management Board for this period bonuses based on the policy of remuneration; consideration of information about decisions regarding bonuses for 2016 for the so-called Risk Takers, who are not members of the Bank's Management Board; analysis of the process of determining the amounts of payment of fixed and variable remuneration in the Bank.
+The subject of the Committee's work was the reassessment of the members of the Bank's Management Board and determination of the rules for paying part of the deferred bonus for 2013, 2014 and 2015 to the members of the Bank's Management Board who performed their functions in those years; assessment of the results of work of individual members of the Bank's Management Board for this period bonuses based on the policy of remuneration; consideration of information about decisions regarding bonuses for 2016 for the so-called Risk Takers, who are not members of the Bank's Management Board; analysis of the process of determining the amounts of payment of fixed and variable remuneration in the Bank.